Tim Schneider

-Timothy O. Schneider is the former chairman of the Illinois Republican Party and a former member of the Cook County Board of Commissioners representing the 15th district, which includes all or parts of Arlington Heights, Barrington, Barrington Hills, Bartlett, Elgin, Elk Grove Village, Hanover Park, Hoffman Estates, Inverness, Mount Prospect, Rolling Meadows, Roselle, Schaumburg, South Barrington and Streamwood.
+Timothy O. Schneider (born 11 November 1955) is the former chairman of the Illinois Republican Party and a former member of the Cook County Board of Commissioners representing the 15th district, which includes all or parts of Arlington Heights, Barrington, Barrington Hills, Bartlett, Elgin, Elk Grove Village, Hanover Park, Hoffman Estates, Inverness, Mount Prospect, Rolling Meadows, Roselle, Schaumburg, South Barrington and Streamwood.

 Education and personal life

 Schneider graduated from the University of Illinois with a Bachelor of Science degree.
 Schneider serves as general partner/owner of The Golf Club of Illinois in Algonquin, and Waterwerks Car Wash in Elgin, Illinois.

 Political career

 Cook County Board of Commissioners

 In 2006, Schneider was elected to the 15th district seat on the Cook County Board of Commissioners.
 He was reelected in 2010 and 2014.
-In 2018, Schneider was defeated in his re-election bid by Democrat Kevin B. Morrison.
+In 2018, Schneider was defeated in his re-election bid by Democrat Kevin Morrison.
 CBS News regarded Schneider's defeat by Morrison to be a significant upset victory for the Democratic Party in what was regarded to be a strong year for Democrats.

 As a member of the Cook County Board of Commissioners, he was also a de facto member of the board of the Forest Preserve District of Cook County.